 A: At The Studio, we believe our classes are a great way of promoting independence, self-confidence, healthy peer friendships, self-discipline, and fun with structure while working on skills.
-We do not have parents in the classrooms on a regular basis.
+We do not have parents in the classrooms on a regular basis nor do we have observation windows or monitors.
 We do however host Parent Observation Week the week before Thanksgiving where parents are invited to come in to our class rooms and observe their child's entire class.
 We feel that November is a good time where students have settled into their classes and have learned a good amount of technique to demonstrate for their parents.
 We also invite parents in for a sneak peak of recital dances closer to the end of the season.

 Q: Do parents need to stay in the waiting room while their children are in class or can they be dropped off & picked up?